-Here are my TOP TIPS and HACKS to packing lunchces they will eat, love, and make themselves:
+Here are my TOP TIPS and HACKS to packing lunches they will eat, love, and make themselves:

 - Make sandwiches in advance and freeze them.
-This works great with PB&J sandwiches.
+This works great with any sandwich!
 Take one out in the morning and pack it in the lunch – it is thawed and ready to eat by lunch time!

-- Prep as much as possible for the entire week of lunches on Saturdays or Sundays.
+- Prep as much as possible for the entire week of lunches on Saturday or Sunday (more on this below).

 - Use drinks as ice packs!
 Stash the Capri Suns and other packaged juices for lunches in the freezer.
 The drink will thaw by lunch, but keep the lunch box cold in the meantime.
 This takes up less space than adding an ice pack and keeps the lunch box lighter too.
 Frozen grapes or other frozen foods would also be great options for this purpose!
 (If you are like me and are too cheap for Capri Suns, these slim ice packs are pretty awesome!)

-- Put together a cold lunch station or snack station with pre-portioned foods in separate bins that are labeled and all ready for kids to select and pack up.
+- Create a cold lunch station or snack station with pre-portioned foods in separate bins that are labeled and all ready for kids to select and pack up.